hyperledger/besu/docs/Consensus-Protocols/IBFT.md

 In IBFT 2.0 networks, transactions and blocks are validated by approved accounts, known as validators.
 Validators take turns to create the next block.
 Existing validators propose and vote to add or remove validators.

+## Minimum Number of Validators

+IBFT 2.0 requires 4 validators to be Byzantine fault tolerant.

 ## Genesis File